Proactive Short-Term Rental (STR) Tax Planning Services

 Proactive STR Tax Strategy—Before Year-End, Not After Filing

 Short-term rentals have unique tax rules that differ significantly from long-term rental properties.
-When structured correctly, certain short-term rentals may qualify for non-passive tax treatment, allowing losses to be used more strategically—but only when the IRS rules are met and planning is done before year-end.
+When IRS requirements are met, certain short-term rentals may qualify for non-passive tax treatment, allowing losses to be used more strategically.

 As a Utah-based, virtual-first CPA firm, Madsen and Company provides proactive short-term rental tax planning for STR owners nationwide.
 We help Airbnb and VRBO owners understand how their rental activity is classified, how participation is measured, and how tax decisions today affect cash flow, compliance, and long-term results.

-STR tax planning is not about aggressive loopholes—it’s about applying the rules correctly, documenting activity properly, and making informed decisions before they become permanent.
+STR tax planning is about applying IRS rules correctly, documenting activity properly, and making informed decisions before they become permanent.

 What Makes Short-Term Rental Tax Planning Different